svaksha/yaksha/README.md

 # YAKSHA

-The term __YAKSHA__, is used to refer to ["fairies", "demons" and "spirits"](https://en.wikipedia.org/wiki/Yaksha) in Sanskrit; i.e. my automated daemons to avoid `Yak-Sha`ving with DEVEL installation & management that should run on cross-platform __*nix__ OS for multiple programming languages, updates, backups, bash scripts, dockerfiles, playbooks, dotfiles and configuration files!
+The term __YAKSHA__, is used to refer to ["fairies", "demons" and "spirits"](https://en.wikipedia.org/wiki/Yaksha) in Sanskrit; i.e. my automated daemons to save me from mundane [Yak-Sha](https://en.wiktionary.org/wiki/yak_shaving)ving the OS with DEVEL installation & management that should "just work", irrespective of cross-platform __*nix__ OS, with multiple programming languages, updates, backups, bash scripts, dockerfiles, playbooks, dotfiles and configuration files!

-Automating my development environment across multiple machines helps me keep track of packages, dep-hell and redundancy; unlike manual customization that was not only time-consuming but error-prone too.
+Ofcourse, automating my development environment across multiple machines helps me keep track of packages, dep-hell and redundancy; unlike manual customization that was not only time-consuming but error-prone too.
 Wrestling with my OS was a huge time-sink that resulted in discrepancies with machines that worked differently, programs ran differently or broke unexpectedly and worse, dependency-hell.
-A broken OS can be very frustrating!
+Hours wasted on a kaput OS can be very frustrating!

-Initially, I had started with bash-shell scripts to manage the `apt-get` install process but over the years there are newer devops methods, so its time to port these bash scripts and (slowly) retire them.
+Initially, I had started with bash-shell scripts to manage the `apt-get` install process but over the years there are newer devops methods, so its time to port these bash scripts and (slowly?) retire them.
 I am in the process of porting some parts of the installation to manage my dev environments to `ansible`, an agentless distro-agnostic tool.
 You can find this repo on [galaxy-ansible](https://galaxy.ansible.com/svaksha) too. __PS__: The old shell/ bash scripts work, but are unsupported & unmaintained.
 Eg. many packages changed between Ubuntu 18.04 and 20.04 LTS, so was impractical to maintain individual scripts for multiple OS'es.

 The standard disclaimer applies: Read the __License & Disclaimer__ No warranty and/or guarantee for any particular use, express or implied and YOU USE ALL CONTENTS IN YAKSHA AT YOUR OWN RISK AND LIABILITY!